jguida941/cs320-contact-service-junit/README.md

 - Python 3.12 is provisioned via `actions/setup-python@v5` so `scripts/ci_metrics_summary.py` runs consistently on both Ubuntu and Windows runners.
 - Node.js 20 is provisioned via `actions/setup-node@v4` and the React dashboard under `ui/qa-dashboard/` is built every run so the artifacts contain the interactive QA console.
 - Mutation coverage now relies on GitHub-hosted runners by default; the self-hosted lane is opt-in and only fires when the repository variable `RUN_SELF_HOSTED` is set.
+- Dependabot checks run daily so Maven updates appear as automated PRs without waiting for the weekly window.
 - After every matrix job, `scripts/ci_metrics_summary.py` posts a table to the GitHub Actions run summary showing tests, JaCoCo coverage, PITest mutation score, and Dependency-Check counts (with ASCII bars for quick scanning).
 - The same summary script emits a dark-mode HTML dashboard (`target/site/qa-dashboard/index.html`) with quick stats and links to the JaCoCo, SpotBugs, Dependency-Check, and PITest HTML reports (packaged inside the `quality-reports-*` artifact for download) and drops `serve_quality_dashboard.py` next to the reports for easy local previewing.